 In May, the Russian operational reserves were estimated by the Germans at about 60 divisions.
 According to reliable Swedish sources, the Russians had at this time only 35 divisions available as reserves – which could be true under the assumption that the conscription of the 1924 age group was not yet fully recovered.

 The Soviet Union possessed at the same time over 8,190 armored vehicles, but including were those held in reserve and those stationed in the Middle and Far East (more than 2,000 armored vehicles).

 Between May 11 and 29, 1942 the Russian 6th, 57th and the mass of the 9th Army were encircled and destroyed around Kharkov.
 In this battle the Russians lost alone 240,000 prisoners, 1,300 tanks and 2,000 guns were captured or destroyed.

-Also in May the German 11th Army under Manstein conquered the island part of Kerch in the Crimea, where the Russians lost 170,000 soldiers.
-Until July 2, Manstein was also able to conquer the fortress of Sevastopol, were the Soviets lost additional 100,000 men of their total strength.
+Also in May the German 11th Army under von Manstein captured the island part of Kerch in the Crimea, where the Russians lost 170,000 soldiers.
+Until July 2, Manstein was also able to conquer the fortress of Sevastopol, where the Soviets lost an additional 100,000 men of their total strength.

 At the beginning of the German summer offensive of 1942 (June 28, 1942) were about 120 Russian divisions compared to 100 divisions of the Axis Powers (50 German, 9 Italian, 27 Romanian, 13 Hungarian and one Slovakian) of Army Group South, which were supported by 1,500 aircraft.

 |Rifle division (July 1942)||Cavalry division||Tank Corps (July 1942)|